 - During the 1850s, there existed an entire genre of "anti-Tom" literature (or plantation literature), written mainly by authors from the Southern US in reaction to the anti-slavery work Uncle Tom's Cabin.
 Such books were Author Tracts that portrayed slavery as a benevolent system that existed for the good of black people, and the arguments against the "peculiar institution" as a sack of lies.
 Abolitionists were used as strawmen, presented as either misguided fools who would often "come around" by the end once they saw the "reality" of slavery, or as mustache-twirling Damn Yankee villains who were out to destroy the Southern way of life, motivated less by compassion for the slaves than by personal gain.
 For obvious reasons, this genre died out very quickly after the Civil War, while Uncle Tom's Cabin has gone on to be regarded as one of the great American novels.

 - The 2000s saw a boom in books about "elite" high school girls.
-Following the success of the film Mean Girlsnote , books about the lives of incredibly rich, spoiled teenagers became a big market, with one of the more successful examples, Gossip Girl, being turned into an even more successful TV series.
+Following the success of Mean Girlsnote , books about the lives of incredibly rich, spoiled teenagers became a big market, with one of the more successful examples, Gossip Girl, being turned into an even more successful TV series.
 However, due to the Alpha Bitch stereotype being so firmly ingrained in pop culture, it is very difficult to make such characters likable or sympathetic.
-As youth bullying became a hot topic towards the end of the decade, Values Dissonance turned the main characters of these books into Villain Protagonists, while the Great Recession around the same time made the large displays of wealth that were often featured in them look tacky and tasteless.
-Many of these series are remembered solely as Snark Bait among the people who grew up reading them nowadays.
+Moreover, as youth bullying became a hot topic towards the end of the decade, Values Dissonance turned the main characters of these books into Villain Protagonists, while the Great Recession around the same time made the large displays of wealth that were often featured in them look tacky and tasteless.
+Nowadays, if many of these series are remembered at all, it's mainly as Snark Bait among the people who grew up reading them.

 - The non-fiction book But What If We're Wrong? by Chuck Klosterman is an examination of this trope and its inverse, asking how future generations might look back on the pop culture, political debates, social structures, and scientific theories of both the present day and the 20th century very differently from how we regard them, much like how we look back on the prevailing ideas and culture of the Middle Ages through the 19th century.
 The introduction alone recounts how Aristotle's theory of gravity stood for two thousand years as 'conventional wisdom' before being discredited by Sir Isaac Newtonnote , how Herman Melville's Moby-Dick was initially a critically-roasted, career-killing flop until the post-World War I generation rediscovered it as a classic, and all the hilariously wrong predictions made by futurists in the 20th century.

 Disco itself gets a mention in the chapter on popular music, in which Klosterman examines the rivalry between disco and Punk Rock in The '70s and how, while disco was far more commercially successful in the short term, it was soon written off as a stupid dance craze while punk rockers like the Sex Pistols stood the test of time... at least, before disco saw a reappraisal in the '10s (as discussed on the music subpage), which he argues could lead to the two genres' positions in the popular consensus flipping at some point (and possibly flipping again down the line).
 In the same chapter, he notes how the mass culture's memory of the rise of Rock & Roll essentially pushed from popular memory all of the non-rock musicians of The '50s who were not named Frank Sinatra, and argues that there's a good chance that many of the musicians and bands that we now view as the standard-bearers for rock music may well be forgotten once their fans grow old and die off.
-In his view, the canon of artists who define rock in a hundred years (like John Philip Sousa for marches or Bob Marley for reggae) will likely exclude some legends that we in the 2010s are sure will stand the test of time — and may include some second-string bands that are dismissed as fluff today.
+In his view, the canon of artists who define rock in a hundred years (like John Philip Sousa for marches or Bob Marley for reggae) may well exclude some legends, like Elvis Presley or Bob Dylan, that we in the 2010s are sure will stand the test of time — and may include some second-string bands that are dismissed as fluff today, like Journey or AC/DC.

 - The Jiggle Show.
-During the Seventies and Eighties, shows like Three's Company, Charlie's Angels, and, to a lesser extent, the Wonder Woman series and The Dukes of Hazzard, which were long on beautiful actresses but (perceived as) a little short on plot, were incredibly popular.
-The joke was that they were especially popular amongst sexually frustrated men, who would be willing to sit through thirty minutes of flimsy dialogue for the chance to see Suzanne Somers in a bikini or Farrah Fawcett run after a bad guy in a tight sweater.
-The genre peaked with Baywatch, but with the rise of easily accessible pornography on the internet and more liberal views towards sexual matters, shows that are expecting to coast solely on the beauty of their casts are finding themselves disappointed.
+Starting in The '70s, there was a surge in the popularity of shows like Three's Company, Charlie's Angels, and to a lesser extent the Wonder Woman series and The Dukes of Hazzard, which were long on beautiful actresses who didn't wear bras but generally seen as a little short on plot.
+Even at the time, they were seen as Guilty Pleasures, the joke being that their fanbases were made up mostly of sexually frustrated men who would be willing to sit through thirty minutes of flimsy dialogue for the chance to see Suzanne Somers in a bikini or Farrah Fawcett run after a bad guy in a tight sweater.
+The genre received a second wind in The '90s with Baywatch and its assorted copycats, but with the rise of easily accessible pornography on the internet and more liberal views towards sexual matters, shows that once expected to coast solely on the beauty of their casts increasingly found themselves disappointed, especially once more 'respectable' programs began showing more sexually provocative content up to and including (on the premium cable networks) full-on nudity.
 This was best demonstrated in 2011, when The Playboy Club and a revival of Charlie's Angels both got canned after only a few poorly-rated episodes and scathing reviews.
+Today, the era of "jiggle television" is remembered as fairly quaint and embarrassing, a relic of the days when television had just learned it could start pushing boundaries but not yet really knowing what to do with its newfound freedom.

 - 1st and Ten was one of cable television's (in general) first attempts to lure the lucrative sitcom audience away from the "Big Three" (ABC, CBS, and NBC), by taking advantage of their freedom to include occasional cursing and nudity.
 It ran for six seasons on HBO for a total of 80 episodes.
 While the complete series was released on DVD in 2006, the majority of episodes on the "Complete Collection" DVD are the bowdlerized syndicated versions.
 To add insult to injury, it's been excluded from the streaming video platform HBO Go.
 Besides having some dialog and scenes edited for content, syndication versions ran for 22 minutes (as opposed to 30 minutes on HBO), and included a laugh track.
 While 1st and Ten was novel for its time (while language could nonetheless still be considered 'HBO-ish', it wasn't excessively vulgar) when compared to sitcoms on broadcast network television, it seems rather cheesy (with its pretty awful acting, cliched dialogue, continuity catastrophes, editing errors, and an off-and-on laugh track) in a modern context.
 The participation of O.J.
 Simpson most certainly didn't help its long-term legacy.